silver2row/sabertooth/README.md

 ...

-# So, we seem to keep meeting this way!
+# So...
 I am basically using the BBGW, a Motor Bridge Cape, and a Sabertooth 2 x 12 V 1.00 to make some motors move.
 You can find the BBGW by searching online for BeagleBone Green Wireless.
 Seeed Studio produced it by their association w/ BeagleBoard.org.
+The Motor Bridge Cape has since been shelved by some for its unavailability w/ recent times.

 ...